home

 Prisoner

 The Trial of Joan of Arc is Robert Bresson’s severest film (even the French title, if rendered literally, is severe: Trial of Joan of Arc).
 It is not about Joan (Florence Carrez) the warrior on the fields of battle, about her family or childhood.
-It scarcely even seems to want to dramatise her anguish and her ecstasy – at least not in the paroxysmic way that Carl Dreyer did in the classic The Passion of Joan of Arc (1928), with Maria Falconetti reeling histrionically in stark-white frame and rolling her eyes to Heaven.
+It scarcely even seems to want to dramatise her anguish and her ecstasy – at least not in the paroxysmic way that Carl Dreyer did in the classic The Passion of Joan of Arc (1928), with Maria Falconetti reeling histrionically in stark-white frames and rolling her eyes to Heaven.
 There are no bursts of sublime classical music here, as in some of Bresson’s previous films – only a harsh drum beat to mark the beginning and ending.

 Bresson frustrated even his closest collaborators on this project.
 Once the perfect, quite spacious location for the courtroom was found, dressed and lit, the director insisted on filming only a tiny fraction of it.
 Cinematographer Léonce-Henry Burel (who clashed acrimoniously with Bresson during the shooting) described how the assembled judges, fixed on a dais against a flat backdrop, were filmed from one principal angle – and then, on Bresson’s orders, “we simply turned everything around, still with that wretched dais, and shot the girl”.